oezeakachi/tf-eks-argocd-gitops-obi/README.md

 ```

 ## Note:
-This project is for dev & testing purposes, ensure to terminate AWS resources upon completion to prevent any additional charges.
+This project is for dev & testing purposes, ensure to destroy AWS resources upon completion to prevent any additional charges.